-It wasnt so much about individual efforts, but The Analogue Visual Communication Centre was my individual effort, an attempt to generate a work purely through the facilitation of communication between the participants and interactions of thoughts and ideas in the spaces provided.
+The Analogue Visual Communication Centre was offered as a site to generate activity through the facilitation of communication between the participants and interactions of thoughts and ideas in and between the spaces provided for the congress.

 It was a very valuable event and at the time I was very interested in how this open approach could affect design.
 Now, just a few years later and the Open Design movement is of course thriving.
 The move towards a collaborative, cross diciplinary, shared approach to design activity, research and process is happening at great speed.
 This alongside new technlogies such as rapid prototyping and digital printing are further democratising design and as a result new landscapes for practice are continuing to appear.

 Videos of the sessions can be found here

 The Critical Practice Research Group is here